About Me

 • PhD Supervisor: Prof. Jie Shan (Purdue Engineering)

-• 2024 summer at ISMS, ICSSI, and IC2S2: Beauty Bias Effect in Science
+• 2024 summer at ISMS and IC2S2: Beauty Bias Effect in Science

 Research interests: